Updated for 2.2

 Additional rotation notes:

 - Venti’s burst provides rapid additional hydro application, temporarily alleviating the need for N2C combos on Klee.
 Furthermore, his hydro elemental infusion by coming after Xingqiu allows Klee to vaporize her Jumpty Dumpties.

 - Venti also will provide an energy refund for Xingqiu, reducing the need for much additional Energy Recharge% investment.
-Furthermore, combined with C6 Xingqiu will need no extra investment if equipped with a Sacrificial Sword/Favonious Sword.
+Furthermore, combined with C6 Xingqiu will need no extra investment if equipped with a Sacrificial Sword/Favonius Sword.

 Build Mona for 220%+ ER.
-Overachieved via an Energy Recharge% sands and a Favonious Codex.
+Overachieved via an Energy Recharge% sands and a Favonius Codex.
 Most optimally achieved with Emblem of Severed Fate 4pc set and one of the above with moderate sub stat investment.

 - Bennett EQ

 - Venti EQ